mosabami/modernize-app-ai-ready/exercises/ex-1/5-run-container.md

----
-title: '5.
-Run the containerized app and add a booking'
-layout: default
-nav_order: 5
-parent: 'Exercise 02: Deploy and review the legacy Contoso Hotel app'
----

-# Task 05 - Run the containerized app and add a booking
+# Run the containerized app and add a booking

 <!--- Estimated time: 5 minutes--->